-The port's public consultation process on these proposals has been simply egregious.
+The port's public consultation process on these proposals has been dishonest and undemocratic.
 They have not made sufficient effort to inform the broad public of these proposals, and they provide no clear framework for incorporating public input into their decisions.
 Currently, Port Metro Vancouver staff alone have authority to make a decision which has huge implications for our future.
 This cannot stand.

 In 2007 public outcry stopped Premier Gordon Campbell from building coal fired power plants in BC.
 Today in 2012 our determination can stop the expansion of coal exports.